so you can know if you have the symptoms

 • Walking boot, canes or crutches.
 Your health care provider might recommend that you wear some of these for a short time to keep your foot from moving or putting all your weight on your foot.

-However, the Sanitas Group of Spain explained that “in case of not achieving satisfactory results with the techniques mentioned above, foot surgery could be considered as a treatment for plantar fasciitis, although there are some important risks and it is not always possible to completely eliminate the problem with the operation.
+However, the Sanitas Group of Spain explained that “in case of not achieving satisfactory results with the techniques mentioned above, foot surgery might be considered as a treatment for plantar fasciitis, although there are some important risks and it is not always possible to completely eliminate the problem with the operation.

 Additionally, the Sanitas Group indicated that plantar fasciitis can affect both men and women, but most cases occur in men between 40 and 70 years of age, and it represents one of the most frequent orthopedic foot conditions.